- For annual performance, please refer to our Sustainability Report 2019.

 Energy Reduction and Efficiency

-We aim to minimise as much as practicable any noise generated by our operating trains and railway network maintenance activities which can impact our surrounding neighbours.
+We aim to minimise as much as practicable any noise generated by our operating trains and railway network maintenance activities which can impact our neighbours.
 We continuously monitor noise levels along our railway and inside trains.
-The benchmarking level inside the trains was established based on the passenger feedback to provide them with comfortable journeys.
+The benchmarking level inside the trains was established based on passenger feedback to provide them with comfortable journeys.

 To mitigate noise during the construction of new lines, we engage independent acoustic professionals to recommend noise reduction measures and prepare a construction noise permit management plan as needed.
-We also install noise enclosure where appropriate and adopt a permit-to-work system to ensure that equipment use meets specifications and users are trained in noise control compliance when working during restricted hours.
+We also install noise enclosures, where appropriate, and adopt a permit-to-work system to ensure that equipment use meets specifications and users are trained in noise control compliance when working during restricted hours.
 For new railway projects, noise barriers are built along the railway as necessary to reduce noise impact on the surrounding community.

 Waste and Wastewater Management